 In 1929 William Lightner's company was building Warde Hall at Mount Mercy Academy.
 During that time, Lightner felt called to create an extraordinary grotto environment to express his personal artistic vision and religious faith.
 What began in 1929 as a single structure built as homage to his conversion to Catholicism and a response to a request by the Sisters of Mercy, became a twelve-year multi-structure obsession.
 Perhaps one reason for the high interest in public artworks on the Mount Mercy University grounds relates to both the process and product of Lightner’s twelve-year odyssey designing and constructing the Our Mother (Lady) of Sorrows Grotto and park.

-A professional boxer and skilled carpenter early in life, Lightner went on to become a partner in his family’s contracting business, Lightner Brothers Construction and later president of the Master Builders of Iowa and the Iowa representative on the National Standardization Committee for the Calvin Coolidge administration.
-Though Lightner also designed and built other significant structures in Eastern Iowa including Warde Hall on the Mount Mercy Campus (1923), St. Patrick’s Church in Cedar Rapids (recently severely damaged in the 2008 flood), and Lamoni’s first bank, the Our Mother (Lady) of Sorrows Grotto was LIghtner’s life’s work and his artistic masterpiece.
+A professional boxer and skilled carpenter early in life, Lightner went on to become a partner in his family’s contracting business, Lightner Brothers Construction and later president of the Master Builders of Iowa and the Iowa representative on the President's National Standardization Committee for the Hoover administration.
+Though Lightner also designed and built other significant structures in Eastern Iowa including Warde Hall on the Mount Mercy Campus (1923), St. Patrick’s Church in Cedar Rapids, and Lamoni’s first bank, the Our Mother (Lady) of Sorrows Grotto was Lightner’s life’s work and his artistic masterpiece.

 On his quest to build the shrine, Lightner travelled more than forty thousand miles throughout the United States and Mexico looking for building materials.
 He contacted suppliers around the world in search of more than three-hundred unusual varieties of stones used in creating the structures.
 Over twelve-hundred tons of stones were used, at a personal cost of exceeding forty-thousand dollars.
 The four structures still standing reveal Lightner's visionary sense of design, as well as providing a multitude of geological specimens, including coral from Hawaii, petrified wood, lapidolite, white quartz, blue azurite, and rose quartz from Colorado and the Black Hills of South Dakota.